saoii/Stargate/README.md

 ##### Enhance the Stargate API (Required)

-The REST API is expected to do the following:
+The REST API does the following:

-1. Retrieve a person by name.
+1. Retrieves a person by name.
-1. Retrieve all people.
+1. Retrieves all people.
-1. Add/update a person by name.
+1. Add/updates a person by name.
-1. Retrieve Astronaut Duty by name.
+1. Retrieves Astronaut Duty by name.
-1. Add an Astronaut Duty.
+1. Adds an Astronaut Duty.

-##### Implement a user interface: (Optional)

-The UI is expected to do the following:

-1. Successfully run a console, web, or application without errors.
+The Blazor WebApp UI:

-1. Implement call(s) to retrieve an individual's astronaut dutys.
+1. Retrieves an individual's astronaut duties.
 1. Display the progress of the process and the results in a visually sophisticated and appealing manner.

 ## Tasks